 15. Prioritize Your Health Goals

-Working out can be expensive endeavor, but the right yoga studio, fitness class, or gym membership can seriously benefit your physical and mental health.
+Working out can be an expensive endeavor, but the right yoga studio, fitness class, or gym membership can seriously benefit your physical and mental health.
 Now may be the perfect time to splurge on that luxury studio you've been dreaming about.

 Whatever you spend your tax return on, just be sure not to blow it all on one thing.
 "A lot of people see their tax refund as free money and spend all of it in one go," says Nugent.
 Instead, plan ahead and make an informed decision.
 "Decide how you'll use the money before you get that check.
 That way, once the money hits your account, you'll know exactly what you're doing with it and won't be tempted otherwise."